halmasieh/jarvis_data_eng_HomaAlmasieh/hadoop/README.md

 `Reduce:` In this phase, output values from shuffling phase are aggregated and returns a single output value.
 In short, this phase summarizes the complete dataset.

+`YARN:` is a a platform responsible for manging computing resources in clusters and using them for scheduling users' applications.
+YARN offers the ability to coordinate jobs across different nodes.
+The key components of YARN are ResourceManager(RM), NodeManager(NM) and ApplicationManger(AM).

+``

 # Hive Project
 - Discuss how you optimized Hive queries? (e.g. partitions, columnar, etc..)
 - Post your Zeppelin Notebook screenshot here